2023 Rwanda Delegation: Anne-Sophie Hellman

 Day 10

 As our bus ascended to Nyungwe National Park, I felt a bit dizzy.
 I checked the compass app on my phone and saw that we were around 8,050 feet.
-At first, I felt anxious because the last time I was at this elevation in 2019, I felt like I was going to pass out.
 Thankfully, I had acclimated enough that my dizziness disappeared after five to ten minutes.
 Upon arrival at Nyungwe National Park, we ordered our lunches prior to our hike so that we could take our food on the road with us to Kigali.
 Walking downhill through the rainforest was easy, but I knew walking uphill again would be very difficult.
 The path was narrow and uneven so I had to watch where I walked.
 When we stopped for breaks, I gazed out at the lush, green vegetation.
 Then we arrived at the canopy walk…I am embarrassed to say that I neglected to prepare myself for this portion of the itinerary.
 I overestimated my ability to emotionally handle heights by a long shot.
 The canopy was a narrow bridge with a metal floor and heavy ropes on either side.
 The height of the bridge from the ground was death-defying.
 It reminded me of when I was in fourth grade and my school took me on a trip to the Shenandoah Valley.
 I went rock climbing, zip lining, rope swinging, and more.
 I won a trophy for being adventurous and challenging myself to try every activity.
 Even though I didn’t get to keep the trophy, I framed my certificate as a reminder of my potential.
 I guess I assumed my fourth grade self would take charge on the canopy walk, but she was nowhere to be found.
 What replaced her was fear.
 Fear of dying.
 Fear of losing control.
 Fear of failure.
 I was calm until I walked halfway across the first, short bridge.
 Then I stopped.
 I felt physically stuck, like my legs couldn’t move.
 The group at the first tower coaxed me forward, and I reluctantly complied.
 Once I stepped onto the platform, I felt tears well up in my eyes and I started to whimper.
 I was scared, nauseous, and dreaded crossing the long bridge.
 I was afraid I would freeze or start screaming.
 I could imagine my mother and grandmother scolding me for my fear, so I started repeating a popular quote from Dune, “Fear is the mind-killer.
-Fear is the little death that leads to oblivion…” I was appreciative to all the people who came over to comfort me–embracing me and breathing with me.
+Fear is the little death that leads to oblivion…” I was appreciative to all the people who came over to comfort me – embracing me and breathing with me.
 I decided to wait until the last group to go.
 I tried following after Drew and Soso, but I immediately asked to go backward.
 I felt very disappointed in myself.
 Then Tim, one of our guides, said he would walk behind me across the bridge.
 I swallowed my fear and followed after Kerri.
 I remember looking straight ahead and upward at the sky.
-I walked slowly—putting one foot in front of the other.
+I walked slowly — putting one foot in front of the other.
 I prayed profusely in my mind.
 When it became too much, I closed my eyes or stopped for a second.
 I was convinced I would collapse into tears when I reached the end.
 Halfway across, I became very focused and calm.
-I appreciated Tim’s encouragement on the bridge–it helped to take my mind off of my anxiety–but when he suggested we stop to look at the view, I shook my head and said “Uh-uh.”
+I appreciated Tim’s encouragement on the bridge – it helped to take my mind off of my anxiety – but when he suggested we stop to look at the view, I shook my head and said “Uh-uh.”
 I was elated when I made it to the second platform!
 I was so proud of myself and thankful to everyone for their support.
 I shook Tim’s hand and thanked him directly.
 Trish and I clapped hands.
 I was beaming and feeling more confident in myself.
 I had fulfilled my potential and proved to myself that I could overcome a physical obstacle.
 I walked forward and realized there was a third, short bridge to cross.
-This time, I walked across it without fear–with a smile on my face and an enthusiastic stride.
+This time, I walked across it without fear – with a smile on my face and an enthusiastic stride.
 I was finally on solid ground, but I could see myself doing it all again now that I knew what to expect.
 I hope my fourth grade teacher, Miss Thorogood, would be proud of me too.
 My favorite quote from Carrie Fisher is “Stay afraid, but do it anyway.
 What’s important is the action.
 You don’t have to wait to be confident.
 Just do it and eventually the confidence will flow.”
 I think this quote speaks true to my experience on the canopy walk.
-As I suspected, the hike uphill was very challenging.
-By the time we reached the top, I was out of breath and sweating with flushed cheeks.
-Lunch–a chicken quesadilla and a lemon cake–was a rewarding treat.

 6/23/2023